Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 This section addresses several common critiques of modal and Gödelian ontological arguments, as well as concerns specific to this paper.

 ### 5.1 Alleged Misapplication of Gödel’s Theorem
-Objection: Gödel’s incompleteness theorems apply to arithmetic and do not entail metaphysical truths.
+Objection: Gödel’s incompleteness theorems apply to arithmetic and do not entail metaphysical truths (Penrose 1989).

 Response: Correct.
 However, the principle that some truths are unprovable within a system invites a general reflection: no formal system can contain all meaningful truths.
 Our framework treats this as a structural insight that supports the need for a logically external ground (Ω).
 This is not a misuse, but an abstract extrapolation in line with Penrose and Meyer.